jiaoshuntian/ivory-operator/docs/content/tutorial/customize-cluster.md

 The ConfigMap must exist in the same namespace as your Ivory cluster.
 {{% /notice %}}

-After you add the ConfigMap reference to your spec, apply the change with `kubectl apply -k kustomize/postgres`.
+After you add the ConfigMap reference to your spec, apply the change with `kubectl apply -k kustomize/ivory`.
 IVYO will create your `hippo` cluster and run your initialization SQL once the cluster has started.
 You can verify that your SQL has been run by checking the `databaseInitSQL` status on your Ivory cluster.
 While the status is set, your init SQL will not be run again.
 You can check cluster status with the `kubectl describe` command:

 ```
-kubectl -n ivory-operator describe postgresclusters.ivory-operator.crunchydata.com hippo
+kubectl -n ivory-operator describe ivoryclusters.ivory-operator.ivorysql.org hippo
 ```

 {{% notice warning %}}

-In some cases, due to how Kubernetes treats PostgresCluster status, IVYO may run your SQL commands more than once.
+In some cases, due to how Kubernetes treats ivorycluster status, IVYO may run your SQL commands more than once.
 Please ensure that the commands defined in your init SQL are idempotent.

 {{% /notice %}}